emmajhudgins/UStreedamage/README.md

 ### Scripts using public data

 1. '010_beta_mortality_stan.R' - R script calling STAN model (./stan/beta_mort.stan) and saving output using latin hypercube sampling to show theoretical validity, and then fitting to pest severity data
-2. '02x_forecasted_presences_x.R' - forecasts pest spread based on Hudgins et al. 2017;2020 for pests present for more and less than to years with only a single occurrence timepoint (see Hudgins et al. 2020), as well as for 4 pest species with historical spread data.
+2. '02x_forecasted_presences_x.R',- forecasts pest spread based on Hudgins et al. 2017;2020 for pests present for more and less than to years with only a single occurrence timepoint (see Hudgins et al. 2020), as well as for 4 pest species with historical spread data (up to date for 2015, EAB up-to-date for 2020, data from USDA FS).
+'027_new_presences.R' combines all forecasts into one dataframe.
 3. '030_tree_grid_public.R' - uses models produced in private folder to calculate trees in each grid cell in order to get matched to pest spread forecasts (which get converted back to community-level data in script 041).
 4. 	a.
 '040_model_synthesis.R' - synthesizes four model predictions into tree mortality and cost estimates by community
 	b.
 '041_eachcommunity.R' - extracts tree mortality and cost incurred by each US community in the most likely scenario